nginxinc/nginx-controller-lab/docs/class1/module1/lab3.rst

    3. Select the retail-dev Dashboard
    4. Note the traffic that you created during the previous steps

-    Currently, Controller 3.0 we have the ability to see all the stats available to Samantha via a dashboard.
-You can edit and add additional statistics, you can see some of the traffic you have been generating while through the lab.
+    In Controller 3.0 we have the ability to see all the statistics available to Samantha via a dashboard.
+You can edit and add additional statistics.
+You can see some of the traffic you have been generating while through the lab.
-    This will be expanded into App centricity in later releases.
+    This will be expanded into App centricity in future releases.

 2. Viewing metrics with the API
    1. Using Postman